viktorbezdek/awesome-github-projects/README.md

 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letti
 - [langgenius/dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app development platform.
 Dify's intuitive interface combines AI workflow, RAG pipeline, agent capabilities, model management, observability features and more, letting you q
 - [erictik/midjourney-api](https://github.com/erictik/midjourney-api) - MidJourney client.
 Unofficial Node.js client
 - [dubinc/dub](https://github.com/dubinc/dub) - Open-source link management infrastructure.
-Loved by modern marketing teams like Vercel, Raycast, and Perplexity.
+Loved by modern marketing teams like Twilio, Perplexity, Vercel, and Huberman Labs.
 - [epicweb-dev/epic-stack](https://github.com/epicweb-dev/epic-stack) - This is a Full Stack app starter with the foundational things setup and configured for you to hit the ground running on your next EPIC idea.
 - [resend/react-email](https://github.com/resend/react-email) - 💌 Build and send emails using React
 - [motion-canvas/motion-canvas](https://github.com/motion-canvas/motion-canvas) - Visualize Your Ideas With Code